jerbenasfre/statside2/README.md

 	The data should be loaded under 1 minute.

 ## Planned changes:
-   * Create base components to display charts and change current classes for statistics to pass data to those charts to be displayed.
+   * Refactor code in character model for improved readibility.
-   * Enable toggle for time frame of the charts instead of displaying them all at once.
+   * Enable toggle for time frame for line charts.
    * Allow users to view two characters side by side for comparison.
+   * Revamp layout of website.
+Break off statistics in sections for a more combined view.

 ## Current Issues:
    * New players have missing fields in their data.
-Need to revise the way I grab information for certain statistics.
+Need to revise the way I grab information for certain statistics (Fix coming soon).

 ## Citation